Conformal Prediction for Long-Tailed Classification: Introduction

 Formally, let $X \in \mathcal{X}$ be features with unknown label $Y \in \cY = \{1,2,\dots, |\cY|\} $.
 Our goal is to construct a set-generating procedure $\cC : \cX \to 2^\cY$, where $2^\cY$ denotes the set of all subsets of $\cY$, with good class-conditional coverage.
 For $y \in \cY$, the \emph{class-conditional coverage of $\cC$ for class $y$} is $\text{CondCov}(\cC,y)=\P(Y \in \cC(X) \mid Y = y)$.
 This can be contrasted with \emph{marginal coverage}, which is simply $\text{MarginalCov}(\cC)=\P(Y \in \cC(X))$.
 To ensure that our prediction sets are useful for identifying instances of all classes, including rare ones, we aim for high class-conditional coverage across all classes.
 In addition to coverage, set size is also crucial, as large sets are often impractical.
-For instance, in plant identification, enthusiasts lack the time to review prediction sets containing hundreds of species.
+For instance, in plant identification, users lack the time to review prediction sets containing hundreds of species.
 Ideally, we would generate prediction sets with both high class-conditional coverage and small size.
 Unfortunately, there is an inherent trade-off between small set sizes and class-conditional coverage in the long-tailed setting.

 Conformal prediction (CP) provides methods guaranteed to achieve marginal or class-conditional coverage under no distributional assumptions. $\standard$ CP, the most basic conformal prediction method, yields small sets but only guarantees marginal coverage and often has poor class-conditional coverage for some classes.
 However, approaches targeting class-conditional coverage struggle in scenarios where many classes have few examples.
-In such settings, $\classwise$ CP (a Mondrian conformal variant \citealp{vovk2005algorithmic}) and rank-calibrated class-conditional CP \citep{shi2024conformal} produce large sets, and Clustered CP \citep{ding2023class} effectively defaults to $\standard$ CP for rare classes that it is unable to assign to a cluster.
+In such settings, $\classwise$ CP (an instantiation of Mondrian conformal; see \citealp{vovk2005algorithmic}) and rank-calibrated class-conditional CP \citep{shi2024conformal} produce large sets, and Clustered CP \citep{ding2023class} effectively defaults to $\standard$ CP for rare classes that it is unable to assign to a cluster.

-Our goal is to create prediction sets that optimize class-conditional coverage, without sacrificing reasonable set sizes or marginal coverage.
+\textbf{Objective.} Our goal is to produce prediction sets that maintain marginal coverage while striking a more useful trade-off between set size and class conditional coverage compared to $\standard$ or $\classwise$ CP.
 We approach this in two ways.

 \textsc{Approach I}: \emph{Target a relaxed notion of class-conditional coverage.} Motivated by the multi-class classification concept of ``macro-accuracy,'' which is the average of class-wise accuracies \citep{Lewis91}, we aim to construct sets with high \textbf{\emph{macro-coverage}}, which is the average of class-conditional coverages: